ssilverman/QNEthernet/README.md

    doesn't wait.
 Try 10 seconds (10000 ms) and see if that works for you.

-   Alternatively, you can use [listeners](#how-to-use-listeners) to watch for address and link changes.
+   Alternatively, you can use [listeners](#how-to-use-listeners) to watch for address, link, and network interface activity changes.
 This obviates the need for waiting and is the preferred approach.

 6. `Ethernet.hardwareStatus()` always returns `EthernetOtherHardware`.
 This
    means that there is no reason to call this function.